keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/taskdefinition.md

-Use the `container-runtime` to specify your own [Kubernetes container](https://kubernetes.io/docs/concepts/containers/) image and define almost task you want to do.
+Use the `container-runtime` to specify your own [Kubernetes container](https://kubernetes.io/docs/concepts/containers/) and define the task you want to execute.

 You can code a sequence of executables here that need to be run in order